 The Ecosystem Behind De-Risking in Canada

-Why Muslim-led charities are being shut out of the financial system — and who’s responsible.
+Why Muslim-led and humanitarian charities are being shut out of the financial system — and who’s responsible.

 The Big Picture: A Web of Policies, Not a Single Order

 De-risking isn’t caused by a single law or agency.
 It’s the result of a complex ecosystem where banks, regulators, intelligence agencies, and government departments interact — often with good intentions, but dangerous consequences.
-Muslim charities are disproportionately caught in this web.
+Muslim-led and humanitarian charities are disproportionately caught in this web.
 Here’s how the system works, who the key players are, and why change is urgently needed.

 Department of Finance Canada